Eating Bird Food’s holiday gift guide for babies, toddlers and older kids with everything from books and toys to clothes and accessories.

 Clothes – You can never go wrong with some new clothes for the little ones in your life.
 They grow so fast!
 Some of my favorite places to shop for Olivia are H&M, Zara, Gap, Target, Carter’s.
 Here are some cute items I’ve been eyeing for Liv:

-Pjs – I recently ordered Olivia some holiday pjs from Hanna Anderson and Old Navy.
-They’re so soft and I love that I was able to find some Hanukkah jammies this year.
+Pjs – I recently ordered some holiday pjs from Hanna Anderson and Old Navy.
+They’re so soft and I love that I was able to find some Hanukkah jammies for Tucker this year.

 Bookroo Subscription– If you can’t decide on a book, give them a Bookroo Subscription!
 They have a ton of different book clubs for kids ages 0-10 and as a member you receive monthly book deliveries.
 It looks really cool!